Holly Cork

-In September 1996, Cork requested an opinion from the South Carolina Attorney General about a referendum to establish a local-option sales tax to fund a highway construction project.
+In September 1996, Cork requested an opinion from the South Carolina attorney general about a referendum to establish a local-option sales tax to fund a highway construction project.

-Cork graduated from the University of South Carolina in 1988 and worked as a Legislative Assistant for Congressman Arthur Ravenel Jr. for a year before winning the South Carolina House of Representatives District 123 seat, where she served from 1989 to 1992.
+Cork graduated from the University of South Carolina in 1988 and worked as a legislative assistant for Congressman Arthur Ravenel Jr. for a year before her election to the South Carolina House of Representatives.
 Cork was preceded in the seat by her father William Neville Cork II, who died in 1989, and succeeded by Scott Head Richardson.